Navajyothi007/Circuit-Design-Dataset/README.md

 # **Circuit Design Dataset**

 ## **Dataset Overview**
-This dataset contains `.asc` (LTspice schematic) files for circuit design, along with structured Q&A, modifications, and troubleshooting examples.
+This dataset contains `.asc` (LTspice schematic) files for circuit design and structured Q&A, modifications, and troubleshooting examples.
 It is designed for fine-tuning AI models to assist with **semiconductor component selection, circuit designing, and troubleshooting.**

 ## **Dataset Structure**
 - refined_fine_tune_dataset.jsnol → A JSON Lines file containing structured Q&A, circuit modifications, and troubleshooting cases.